JeffafaV/File-System/README.md

 3. type "del " followed by the name of the file you want to delete
 4. type "type " followed by the name of the file to see the contents of the file
 5. type "copy " followed by two file names where the first file's content will be copied to the second
+6. type "edit " followed by two names where the first name is a file's name you want to replace with the second name
-6. type "quit" to terminate the program
+7. type "quit" to terminate the program
-7. type "search " followed by a date in the data.txt file to find a certain data entry in the database (note this is limited to the table)
+8. type "search " followed by a date in the data.txt file to find a certain data entry in the database (note this is limited to the table)

 The table creates two new files in the sdisk that are used for fetching data in the database.
 The search feature allows the user to input a date in order to find the whole entry.